VectorInstitute/FL4Health/research/picai/nnunet_scripts/nnunet_overview.md

 ## Intro to nnUNet
-[nnUNet](https://github.com/MIC-DKFZ/nnUNet) is an experiment configuration pipeline that automatically configures a segmentation model and associated training procedure based on the characteristics medical dataset.
-Empirically, nnUNet demonstrates strong performance on a wide range of medical segmentation tasks accross modalities such as MRI, CT and others.
+[nnUNet](https://github.com/MIC-DKFZ/nnUNet) is an experiment configuration pipeline that automatically configures a segmentation model and associated training procedure based on the characteristics of a given medical dataset and availabel compute.
+Empirically, nnUNet demonstrates strong performance on a wide range of medical segmentation tasks across modalities such as MRI, CT and others.
 This document serves as a brief introduction to nnUNet as it relates to FL4Health and the PICAI dataset.
 For more information about nnUNEt, check out the extensive [documentation](https://github.com/MIC-DKFZ/nnUNet/tree/master/documentation).

 ### Setting Environment Variables
 nnUNet expects that three environmental variables have been set with their corresponding paths: `nnUNet_raw`, `nnUNet_preprocessed` and `nnUNet_results`.
 On the Vector cluster, these paths are as follows: